American Horror Story: 1984

-The ninth season of the American horror anthology television series American Horror Story, subtitled 1984, takes place outside Los Angeles during the 1980s and focuses the staff of a summer camp reopening after a massacre 14 years prior.
+The ninth season of the American horror anthology television series American Horror Story, subtitled 1984, focuses on the staff of a summer camp reopening after a massacre 14 years prior.
 It has been described as being heavily influenced by classic slasher films, such as Friday the 13th (1980) and Halloween (1978).
-The ensemble cast includes Emma Roberts, Billie Lourd, Leslie Grossman, Cody Fern, Matthew Morrison, Gus Kenworthy, John Carroll Lynch, Angelica Ross, and Zach Villa, with all returning from previous seasons, except newcomers Morrison, Kenworthy, Ross, and Villa.
+The ensemble cast includes Emma Roberts, Billie Lourd, Leslie Grossman, and Cody Fern.
 The season marks the first to not feature cast mainstays Sarah Paulson and Evan Peters.

-Created by Ryan Murphy and Brad Falchuk for cable network FX, the series is produced by 20th Century Fox Television.
-1984 was broadcast between September 18 to November 13, 2019, consisting of nine episodes.
-The season was praised by critics for its performances, writing, and homages to the 1980s slasher releases.
+Created by Ryan Murphy and Brad Falchuk for the cable network FX, the series is produced by 20th Century Fox Television.
+1984 was broadcast from September 18 to November 13, 2019, consisting of nine episodes.